MAALAEA ACTIVITIESBoat Trips, Aquarium, Zipline, and more!

 Maui Film Festival

 Each summer, the Maui Film Festival returns to celebrate filmmakers, original cinema, culinary arts, and the Maui community.
 Over the course of five days and nights, the Maui Film Festival hosts an array of original film screenings, premiers, foodie festivals, award ceremonies, and so much more!
-The events take place at several open-air locations around Maui, with a focus on Wailea, located only a short distance from Ma’alaea.
-The 2020 Maui Film Festival runs June 17-21, and you can still get tickets!
+The events take place at several open-air locations around Maui, with a focus on the MACC, located only a short distance from Ma’alaea.
+Check out the latest Maui Film Festival.

 Mini Golfing at Maui Golf and Sports Park